 But was it?
 Well, we can never know with certainty.
-Being a popular fragrance already, it’s certainly possible that Marilyn was aware and even wore Chanel No.5, and honestly, it might have rolled off the tongue better than a perfume we know she loved.
+Being a popular fragrance already, it’s certainly possible that Marilyn was aware and even wore Chanel No.5.
+Equally though, it might have simply rolled off the tongue better than a perfume we know she loved.

 What Was Marilyn Monroe’s Favorite Perfume?